ClementNerma/Rave/docs/books/hybrid.md

 println!(is_ptr!(ptr)); // Prints: "true"
 ```

-The target of a pointer can also be checked using the equality operator, thanks to the fact a pointer and its referer always have the same EUID:
+The target of a pointer can also be checked using the equality operator, thanks to the fact a pointer and its referer always have the same EID:

 ```sn
 let i = 0;